criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 In which order #workflow-rule run?
 </summary>

-Workflow rules are always nondeterministic.
+==Workflow rules are always nondeterministic.==
 In regular-person language: Salesforce can’t guarantee which workflow rule is evaluated first or second or seventh.
 </details>

 ---